cdrg/poe2filtertts/README.md

 ## Quest item sound:

-If you don't like the quest item sound (AKA "Progress is literally how you're measured").
+If you don't like the quest item sound (AKA "A quest objective").

 Replace the "quest item.mp3" file with a file of your choice, eg one from the [Voicelines](https://github.com/cdrg/poe1filtertts/tree/main/voicelines) folder.